turingschool/front-end-curriculum/lessons/module-1/javascript-connecting-the-data-model-to-the-dom.md

 </section>

-## In Summary

-This pattern of using a Data Model as a source of truth is extremely common in professional JavaScript programming.
-You'll see it again later at Turing.
-As you work on your current project, remember to ask yourself *What is my Data Model?*, and *How do my user interactions affect my Data Model?*.
-If you can get the hang of this concept, you'll be set up for future success.

-## Let's take a walk down memory lane...
+## Enough with the fruit!
+Let's take a walk down memory lane...

 Now that we have more context for how to separate the data model and the DOM, let's look back at your paired project!